vprusso/toqito/README.md

 # 0.8535533
 ```

-**Detailed documentation on all available methods, options, and input formats is available at [ReadTheDocs](https://toqito.readthedocs.io/en/latest/).**

 ## Using

-Full documentation along with specific examples and tutorials are provided here:
+Full documentation, along with specific examples and tutorials, are provided here:
 [https://toqito.readthedocs.io/](https://toqito.readthedocs.io/).

-Chat with us in our `toqito` channel on [Discord](http://discord.unitary.fund/).
+Chat with us in our |toqito⟩ channel on [Discord](http://discord.unitary.fund/).

 ## Testing

 The `pytest` module is used for testing.
-To run the suite of tests for `toqito`,
+To run the suite of tests for |toqito⟩,
 run the following command in the root directory of this project.

 ```